 In What Zone Do Perilla Leaves Grow Best?

-Perilla leaves will grow in zones 2 through 11, which is just about everywhere, but it's a warm-weather plant and will grow during the winter only in zones 10 and 11.
+Perilla leaves will grow in zones 2 through 11, which is just about everywhere, but it's a warm-weather annual plant.
 It's native to the Himalayas, so it can definitely tolerate cool summers.
 Dappled shade is recommended in areas with particularly hot summers, but in areas with cool summers, perilla should get six to eight hours of direct sunlight a day.

 When Should You Plant Perilla Leaves?

 Transplant perilla seedlings outdoors in spring after the last frost when the soil temperature stays above 45 degrees and the air temperature is about 68 degrees.
 Perilla cannot tolerate frost or cold and can easily die if temperatures drop below its comfort zone, but it loves heat and can tolerate drought.
 When in doubt, it's best to wait a little longer in spring to be sure temperatures have stabilized before planting seedlings or direct sowing seeds.